pc2/XRT.jl/examples/stream/README.md

     Kernel Name: k2, CU Number: 1, Status: Shutdown

 Note, that the measured bandwidth is relatively low because software emulation is used.
-To execute the stream benchmark on hardware, the path to the bitstream has to be changed accordingly by updating the `bitstream()` function.
+To execute the stream benchmark on hardware, the path to the bitstream has to be changed accordingly in the `@prepare_bitstream` line.